Sign in

 A big perk for buying this as an add-on to a branding design package: the design company you work with will already know your brand’s guidelines.
 And you get your templates quicker because there will be fewer revision rounds.

 Business cards are the final touch on a good first impression.
-One study found 72% percent of people judge a company or person based on the quality of their business cards; 39% of people said they would not do business with a company that had a cheap-looking card.
+One study found that 72% of people judge a company or person based on the quality of their business cards; 39% of people said they would not do business with a company that had a cheap-looking card.

 What to expect: Your design partner will want to know what information you’d like to display on the card.
 While your logo and brand colors will anchor your business card, they can add elements to make your card stand out further.
-The design company can also walk you through printing costs associated with any added finishes or special card shapes, so you stay on budget.

 Once they ping you the design, check out your business card with the visual flow in mind.
 What is the first element you notice?
 And what's the last?
 Then your branding services partner can change the location or size of any elements if needed.